© Nick Brown-Haysom for Auckland Therapy Blog, 25 Mar 2019

 The Pilates teacher also helped me to begin to relax my shoulders, slowly at first… it was terrifying.
 I felt incredibly vulnerable, somewhat surprised my shoulders didn’t ‘fall out’ as I became conscious that this was what I was still afraid of after all these years.
 My back symptoms still required treatment, the pain and damage were real, but it was an injury sustained by the ongoing and not conscious reaction to the initial, unavoidable but now distant past trauma of my shoulders.

-So much psychological suffering such as depression, anxiety, anger issues, avoidant behaviour like addictions and compulsive behaviour can be symptoms of the “2nd injury” akin to my injured back, the first pain long since buried and often forgotten deep in our past.
+So much psychological suffering such as depression, anxiety, anger issues, avoidant behaviour and compulsive behaviour can be symptoms of the “2nd injury” akin to my injured back, the first pain long since buried and often forgotten deep in our past.
 It's like playing-on with an injured mind.

 It is human nature to want to put our pain away, to repress and suppress, but there are inevitably real and painful and often unnecessary ongoing secondary symptoms from what we do to cope with and defend against, our sometimes old and often now redundant primal suffering.